danielrosehill/LLMs-on-LLMs/prompt-engineering/prompt-ideation/argument-based-prompts.md

 # Prompt

-Here are some prompting snippets that I frequently use to generate arguments for or against theses to explore them more fully:

-- Support this statement: {statement}
-- Disagree with this statement: {statement}
-- Provide arguments for and against this statmeent: {statement}

-Suggest others that could be employed to investigate the potential responses to an argument
+> Here are some prompting snippets that I frequently use to generate arguments for or against theses to explore them more fully:- Support this statement: {statement} - Disagree with this statement: {statement} - Provide arguments for and against this statmeent: {statement} Suggest others that could be employed to investigate the potential responses to an argument

 # Output